Gromov Witten invariants for maximal parabolic vector bundles over an orbifold: general stable parabolic bundles

 We now assume that we work with the moduli stacks $Quot^{(k,e')}[\HHH]$ and $[Quot^{(k,f')}[\BBB])$ of stable objects.
 In the case of the stability of the objects, we can define the notion of $s$-invariant as follows.

-Let $e_{max,d}$ be the degree of the maximal subundle of a general stable bundle of degree $d$.
-We can also define those in the refinement of our definition for the Gromow-Witten invariants.
+Let $e_{max,d}$ be the degree of the maximal subbundle of a general stable bundle of degree $d$.
+We can also define those in the refinement of our definition for the Gromov-Witten invariants.

 \begin{proposition} The moduli stack of roots admits an open moduli stack $\UUU$ with the property that for each $H\in\UUU$, and for each $e'\leq e_{max,n}$ (resp. $e'\leq e_{max,2}$, every component of the quot stack $\Quot^{k_n,e'}(H)$ (resp. $\Quot^{k_{n+2},f'}(H)$) is smooth of expected dimension and satisfies the property that general elements in every irreducible component correspond to root substacks of $H$. \end{proposition}